BrighterU Peer Tutoring App

 I worked with a team of four to design an app that connects University of Toronto students as tutors and tutees to provide personalized, quality, and affordable tutoring services.

-Sep - Dec 2019
+Sept - Dec 2019

 University of Toronto (U of T) is famous for its challenging and rigorous academics.
 However, the academic support provided by the University is very limited.
 It is hard for many students to find adequate and timely academic advising and support on campus.